 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about photodynamic therapy - what it is, what is involved, what the potential side effects are, and where to find out more about it.
+Please note that some of the treatment options in this leaflet may not be available on the NHS.

 What is photodynamic therapy?